dgraph-io/dgraph/wiki/content/deploy/index.md

 - Start an [export]({{< relref "#export">}})
 - Ensure it's successful
 - Bring down the cluster
-- Upgrade Dgraph binary / specify a new groups.conf
 - Run Dgraph using new data directories.
 - Reload the data via [bulk data loading]({{< relref "#bulk-data-loading" >}}).
 - If all looks good, you can delete the old directories (export serves as an insurance)